 - Bread for toasting

-Season chicken livers generously with salt and pepper and saute in butter in a very hot pan until well browned on both sides but still a little pink in the middle.
+Season chicken livers generously with salt and pepper and saute in butter in a very hot pan until well browned on both sides and cooked all the way through.
 Deglaze the pan with the sherry.
 Add cream and reduce heat to low.
 Simmer for about five minutes to thicken.
 Arrange livers on hot buttered toast and drench liberally with sherry cream sauce to serve.

 Goes really well with freshly blanched florets of broccoli.